 Exempt status charges

-The Panel carries out periodic reviews of all groups which benefit from exempt status, either in respect of their fund management or principal trading operations.
-The former are reviewed on a bi-annual basis and the latter on an annual basis.
+The Panel carries out periodic reviews of all groups which benefit from exempt fund manager or exempt principal trader status.
+Exempt fund managers are reviewed every two years and exempt principal traders are reviewed annually.

 Recognised intermediary status charge